ahsanrazapk/ruler_slider/README.md

 # Ruler Slider Plugin for Flutter

-This package provides a highly customizable horizontal ruler slider for Flutter.
+This package provides a highly customizable horizontal and vertical ruler slider for Flutter.
 It allows users to scroll through a ruler-like interface and select values, with options for custom tick marks, labels, snapping behavior, and more.

 ## Features

+- **Horizontal and Vertical orientation** support.
 - Customizable tick marks (color, size, and spacing).
 - Optional snapping behavior for precise value selection.
 - Custom labels for specific tick intervals.
 - Adjustable appearance of the ruler, tick marks, labels, and fixed bars.
 - Callback function that returns the selected value.
+- Label scale factor for precision-based rulers.

 ## Screenshots